Fraud Blocker What is Dry Pour Concrete? (And Why You Shouldn’t Try It)

 For Your Dry Pour Concrete to be Effective, You Must Have Exact Ratios of Ingredients

 In terms of materials, concrete requires cement and aggregate.
 You must combine these ingredients to form the structure and durability of the final product.
 Accurate ratios are crucial to ensure the desired strength and quality.
+Excess water – or not enough water, can create serious problems with your concrete installation and may even result in a failed project.

 Dry Pour Concrete Should Only be Used in Very Specific, non Weight Bearing Applications